Image by DCStudio

 5. Appointment Confirmation Scams

 What is it?
-You receive a text that appears to be from a local medical provider or hospital.
+You receive a fake text that appears to be from a local medical provider or hospital.
 It may be a text message with very little information but a link to confirm.
 In that case, you click and see a fake login page or a request for information like your Social Security number.
 It might be a phone call from someone asking for that information to confirm your appointment.
 Either way, it’s fake, and you’ve just given the spammer compromising information.

 How to spot it: You are well aware of upcoming medical appointments.
 If you receive a notification that doesn’t match your calendar, don’t take it at face value.
 It’s possible you’re being scammed.

 How to avoid it: Never assume it must be a forgotten appointment.
 If you receive a reminder by phone or text, contact the hospital or medical practice to confirm.
 You should never have to provide information like your Social Security number or account password to confirm an appointment.